ftschirpke/DnD-Campaign-Manager/CONTRIBUTING.md

 **Please contact me on GitHub or preferably [via email](mailto:friedrich.tschirpke@student.hu-berlin.de).**

 This is especially important because the project is still in its beginnings and only managed by myself right now.
 Thus, the documentation is lacking.
-Although I am trying my best to always document my ideas in markdown files and list all the TODOs, I understand that it might be very hard to understand anything in this project.
-There are probably many ideas which only exist in my head and I forgot to explain them anywhere.
+I understand that it might be very hard to understand anything in this project, even though I am trying my best to always document my ideas in markdown files and list all the TODOs, There are probably many ideas which only exist in my head and I forgot to explain them anywhere.

 So, **do not hesitate to ask questions.**

 I would be happy to clarify and explain my ideas.
 I am also open to any ideas to improve the project if you have any.

 ## Requirements

 You need a C++ compiler and [CMake](https://cmake.org/) to build the project.
 Additionally, you need to have X11 installed.
-On Windows and MacOS it is installed by default, on Linux distributions you might to install it yourself.
+On Windows and MacOS it should be installed by default, on Linux distributions you might to install it yourself.

 ## Format